 Safety and Support Resources

-Recently, our campus and the greater Berkeley community has become a meeting point for extreme elements from opposing ends of the political spectrum who have at times sought to violently confront one another at demonstrations.
+In the past, our campus and the greater Berkeley community has served as a meeting point for extreme elements from opposing ends of the political spectrum who have at times sought to violently confront one another at demonstrations.
 These events may also attract and involve those who espouse hateful rhetoric that runs counter to our University’s values.

 We recognize these events can engender harm for some.
 If you need support, the campus has several resources, including counseling services.
 For help navigating these resources, please contact my office, or visit our Well-being Page and our Support Page.